 There are pros and cons to each option, so you may want to consider talking with a financial professional to provide guidance on how to allocate assets in your account.

 Fortunately, the loss of a job doesn’t always mean an immediate loss of health insurance coverage.
 The Consolidated Omnibus Budget Reconciliation Act (COBRA) requires continuation coverage be offered to employees after termination for reasons other than misconduct or a reduction in the number of hours of employment.

 COBRA coverage lasts either 18 or 36 months, depending on the qualifying event.
 Even if you qualify for COBRA coverage, you should consider all your available insurance options.
 You may be able to find more appropriate or affordable coverage options from another source, such as the Health Insurance Marketplace.

 While losing your job can disrupt your daily rhythm, it doesn’t have to disrupt your finances.
-A proactive approach may lighten your stress and help you feel more in control of your future.
+A proactive approach to job loss may lighten your stress when you’re wondering what to do when you lose your job and help you feel more in control of your future.

 Your finances can change unexpectedly for many reasons.
 Learn how to build up your emergency fund, even on a tight budget.

 *A rollover of qualified plan assets into an IRA is not your only option.
 Before deciding whether to keep assets in your current employer's plan, to roll assets to a new employer's plan, to take a cash distribution or to roll assets into an IRA, clients should be sure to consider potential benefits and limitations of all options.
 These include total fees and expenses, range of investment options available, penalty-free withdrawals, availability of services, protection from creditors, RMD planning, and taxation of employer stock.
 Discuss rollover options with your tax advisor for tax considerations.